 Do NOT rely on a real estate agent to find your renter.
 We did that once and they found the worst renter we ever had.
 After all, they are only incentivized to find a tenant who will pay rent for a year, after which time their cut is over.
 Be sure to interview your prospective tenants YOURSELF; don’t rely on anyone else to do it.

-Since most, if not all, of your prospective tenants will be finding you online, taking decent photos is important.
+In this day and age, most, if not all, of your prospective tenants will be finding you online.
+Therefore, taking decent photos is important.
 The good news is that the camera in modern smartphones is enough for the job, especially if your phone has a wide-angle lens.
 And, you don’t need award-winning photos; just make sure the place is clean and the lighting is good.

 Photos are also good for keeping a record of the condition of your place.
 If damage occurs later, you can prove it wasn’t there before.